 Hampshire CCC was a pioneer in setting up cricket coaching for the disabled and youngsters with special educational needs.
 Kwik-cricket coaching takes place in Special Schools across the county and their seasons work towards a finale which has been hosted on Broadhalfpenny Down for many years.
-For secondary schools, after competition throughout the season, the finals of the Danny Bond League take place on the Down.
-For primary schools, after coaching and playing Kwik-cricket through the Summer, up to 8 schools participate in the Festival at BHD to find the shield winners.
+For secondary schools, the finals of the Danny Bond League take place on the Down.
+For primary schools, after coaching and playing Kwik-cricket through the Summer, up to 8 schools participate in the Festival at the Down to find the shield winners.

-SEHCA is one of several county district associations in Hampshire nurturing young cricketers from ages 10 to 16.
-Age group squads are selected and usually begin indoor coaching in January.
-There are inter-district matches and competitions throughout the season at which selections are made for County representative teams.
-Broadhalfpenny Down has hosted numerous SEHCA matches over the years and is usually the venue for outdoor training in the early part of the season.
+Young cricketers from ages 10 to 16 are nurtured through inter-district matches and competitions throughout the season at which selections are made for County representative teams.
+Broadhalfpenny Down hosts matches and is a training venue in the early part of the season.

 Trusts, Institutions and Corporate Donations

 If you are part of a trust, institution or corporate body, you can make donations for general use or specified projects within the club.
 Your contributions may be acknowledged in a variety of ways.

 Individuals can make donations, preferably with Gift Aid (for tax payers).
 If you donate £100 or more you will become a member of our ‘100 Club’, name of which are recorded in a book kept in the pavilion during the cricket season.
 If you donate more than £1,000 you are recorded as major donors and may, if you wish, host a match on Broadhalfpenny Down.